lee-b/calculator-mcp-server/README.md

 - [FastMCP](https://github.com/jlowin/fastmcp) for the Pythonic MCP server framework
 - [SymPy](https://sympy.org/) for symbolic mathematics
 - [NumPy](https://numpy.org/) and [SciPy](https://scipy.org/) for numerical and statistical computations
+- https://github.com/huhabla/calculator-mcp-server - the original from which this was forked (and heavily modified, but not rewritten)